-Forte funds research through a number of different types of grants.
-Some of these are intended to strenghten research environments in the long-term, others aim to promote the career development and knowledge exchange of researchers.
+Forte funds research through a number of different types of grants, divided into five support forms.
+Some of these are intended to strengthen research environments in the long-term, others aim to promote the career development and knowledge exchange of researchers.

-On this page, you will find some brief information about our various types of grants.
+On this page, you will find some brief information about our support forms and grant types.
 Under Open calls you can see which calls are open right now.

 Practice-oriented research fellow